egaraujo/api-automation-challenge/README.md

 ## Test cases
 ![screenshot](https://github.com/egaraujo/api-automation-challenge/blob/main/screenshot.png)
 • Should create ten pets and get the sold one
-• should list available pets and select five to create an order for each one
+• Should list available pets and select five to create an order for each one
 ## Links
 Swagger Petstore API: https://petstore.swagger.io/